 When my middle son was learning the sport of hockey at the young age of 5, we knew instantly that he was hooked….He took to it like a dog takes to water…..!
 So from September to April, Rep Hockey was our life.
 We also had two other boys playing Rec hockey, baseball and soccer and a daughter who played soccer and danced competitively so the word “busy” was an understatement in our family.
-So fast forward to the end of hockey season and for the first time I felt like I could take a deep long breath but oh no….not so…..we had to register for 3×3 Hockey and then several hockey camps which then took us back to Hockey registration in September.
+So fast forward to the end of hockey season and for the first time I felt like I could take a deep long breath but oh no….not so…..we had to register for 3×3 Hockey and then several hockey camps (that held motivational speaking sessions with sports celebrities, a similar service to which a company like Sports Speakers 360 can provide) which then took us back to Hockey registration in September.
 IT NEVER STOPPED!
 Don’t get me wrong, I LOVED being a hockey mom…watching your child evolve from falling down and tripping, chasing the puck in a pack to understanding their position and the strategy of the game and improving every year they played…and WANTING SO DESPERATELY to live the dream and play in the NHL!
 But when do you say ENOUGH IS ENOUGH?!

 There seems to have been a lot of debate in recent years over young players getting involved in summer hockey.
 Gone are the days of putting your skates away after the season ends and picking them up again in September.
 That being the case, for players at all levels of the game, hockey is becoming more a 12-month project.
 Summer leagues, camps and unofficial scrimmages have the highly motivated, the extremely focused and the parent-driven youngsters looking for more hockey.